 A platform angle greater than 90 degrees will cause you to slip down the hill.
 Again, this is known as side-slipping.
-And, it can actually be an effective way of safely descending a hard-packed hill.
+And, it can actually be an effective way of safely skiing down a hard-packed hill.
 Keep in mind that side-slipping will most likely occur in firm snow conditions.
-When the snow is soft, you can normally deviate slightly from a 90 degree angle and still succeed at climbing or descending a hill without slipping.
+When the snow is soft, you can normally deviate slightly from a 90 degree angle and still succeed at climbing or descending a hill without sliding.

 A platform angle of less than 90 degrees may cause you to slide downhill.
 Slipping while maintaining a lesser platform angle will most likely occur on firm snow.
 Again, though, when the snow is soft a slight deviation from 90 degrees won’t always cause you to slip.

 To recap … in most conditions you’ll be able to stand still on the side of a hill while keeping your skis perpendicular (to the hill) and maintaining a platform angle of 90 degrees.